Javascript is not enabled.

 AARP's 53 state and territory COVID-19 vaccine guides can help you find vaccines near you and provide the latest answers to common questions about costs, eligibility and availability.

-At the national level, President Joe Biden's executive order requiring health care workers and federal executive branch employees to be vaccinated expired May 11.
-Another federal order that mandated masks on public modes of transportation, including commercial flights, and in transit hubs such as airports and bus and train stations, also ended May 11, but it had not been enforced for more than a year due to a court order.
+At the national level, President Joe Biden's executive order requiring health care workers and federal executive branch employees to be vaccinated expired May 11, 2023.
+Another federal order that mandated masks on public modes of transportation, including commercial flights, and in transit hubs such as airports and bus and train stations, also ended that day, but it had not been enforced for more than a year due to a court order.

-The Centers for Medicare & Medicaid Services issued a final rule June 5 that formally ends vaccine or testing requirements for staff at long-term care facilities that participate in Medicare or Medicaid, effective Aug.
-4.
+The Centers for Medicare & Medicaid Services formally ended vaccine or testing requirements for staff at long-term care facilities that participate in Medicare or Medicaid in August 2023.

 There are no longer any states with general mask orders.
-A small number of state and local governments still require face-covering in certain high-risk settings, such as hospitals, nursing homes and shelters.
+A small number of state and local governments still require face-covering at certain times (such as respiratory illness season) in some high-risk settings, such as hospitals, nursing homes and shelters.
 Some states direct health care facilities to follow U.S. Centers for Disease Control and Prevention (CDC) guidance on mask use in medical settings.
 In most states, private businesses and venues may require masking or proof of vaccination as a condition for entry.

 Here’s a look at each state’s vaccine, testing and mask requirements.